Parish Council Meetings

 Parish Council meetings take place on the second Thursday of every month and they are held in the annex at the back of St Mary's the Less Church on Vicars Terrace starting 7pm, All members of the community are welcome to attend our meetings, but please note - Members of the public may only speak through and at the invitation of the chairman of the meeting or at the point on the agenda where the meeting is closed for 10 minutes for public involvment.

 Please click on the link above to view map and proposals.

-IT IS PROPOSED TO BUILD BETWEEN 1000 AND 2000 HOMES ON THE LAND OPPOSITE THE MILLENIUM VILLAGE ON PARK LANE LORD CABORN PROMISED WHEN HE CAME TO ALLERTON THAT IF THE MILLENIUM VILLAGE DEVELOPMENT WAS BUILT IT WOULD PROTECT OUR GREENBELT LAND ON THE OPPOSITE SIDE OF PARK LANE.
+IT IS PROPOSED TO BUILD UPTO 1000 HOMES ON THE LAND OPPOSITE THE MILLENIUM COMMUNITY DEVELOPMENT ON PARK LANE.
+LORD CABORN PROMISED WHEN HE CAME TO ALLERTON BYWATER THAT IF THE MILLENIUM COMMUNITY DEVELOPMENT WAS BUILT IT WOULD PROTECT OUR GREENBELT LAND ON THE OPPOSITE SIDE OF PARK LANE.

 Formation of the Parish Council 1999

 After the closure of the Colliery in 1992 it became obvious to a group of residents that if we did not do something to help our community the village would go into a downward spiral.

 A group of residents formed The Allerton Bywater Regeneration Group and campaigned on local issues.
 It was thought by the group that there were things happening in the village before residents new about it and this was not satisfactory.